 Awarded to the International Centre for Life, Newcastle Upon Tyne, England, U.K., and Philippine Science Centrum, in Manila, Philippines.

 The International Centre for Life was recognized for Sustainability Through Diversity.
-The Centre has rendered itself sustainable for the foreseeable future by developing a business portfolio that provides funds for the centre’s dual missions of public science engagement and support for world-class scientific research.
-The science centre runs on revenue generated from two onsite cafés, a parking garage, a conference and banqueting business, and leases not only to university laboratories, but also to popular bars and nightclubs.
+The Centre has rendered itself sustainable for the foreseeable future by developing a business portfolio that provides funds for the center’s dual missions of public science engagement and support for world-class scientific research.
+The institution runs on revenue generated from two onsite cafés, a parking garage, a conference and banqueting business, and leases not only to university laboratories, but also to popular bars and nightclubs.

 Philippine Science Centrum won its “Edgie” for Typhoon Ondoy: Rapid Response & Recovery.
 On September 26, 2009, Typhoon Ondoy sent nine-foot-high flood waters into the science center, submerging its exhibits and traveling exhibitions.
 Within 24 hours, the center’s staff and trustees met and immediately started the first steps of rebuilding, launching a fundraising campaign called Project 926 with the goal of raising 9 million Philippine pesos (about $210,000) in two ways (cash and in-kind assistance) within six months.
 The center reopened to the public less than six weeks after the typhoon hit, and was fully restored after four and a half months.

 Leading Edge Award for Visitor Experience (small institution)

 Awarded to Amazement Square, Lynchburg, Virginia, and Oak Hammock Marsh Interpretive Centre, in Oak Hammock Marsh, Manitoba, Canada.